actions-marketplace-validations/Nano-API_Deploy/README.md

 ### `api_key`

-**Required** The Nano API key to use for authentication.
+**Optional** The Nano API key to use for authentication.
 To get this, visit the [Nano API dashboard](https:/app./nanoapi.io) and create a new API key.